-- (a) Saga will tell the policyholder in writing the date the policy starts and any special terms which apply to it. - (b) We can refuse to add a family member to the policy and we will tell the policyholder if we do. - (c) We will pay for eligible costs incurred during a period for which the premium has been paid. - (d) If you break any of the terms of the policy which we reasonably consider to be fundamental, we may (subject to 12.2(f)) do one or more of the following: - refuse to make any benefit payment or if we have already paid benefits we can recover from you any loss to us caused by the break; - refuse to renew your policy; - impose different terms to any cover we are prepared to provide: - end your policy and all cover under it immediately. - (e) We can end your policy or refuse to pay a claim in full or part and may declare the policy void, as if it never existed if there is reasonable evidence that you (or anyone acting on your behalf) did not take reasonable care in answering our questions. - By this we mean giving fraudulent or misleading information or keeping necessary information from us.
-If we have already paid benefit we can recover those sums from you.
-Where we have paid a claim later found to be fraudulent (whether in whole, or in part) we will be able to recover those sums from you. - We will not do business with any individual or organisation that appears on an economic sanctions list or is subject to similar restrictions from any other law or regulation.
+- Saga will tell the policyholder in writing the date the policy starts and any special terms which apply to it. - (b) We can refuse to add a family member to the policy and we will tell the policyholder if we do. - (c) We will pay for eligible costs incurred during a period for which the premium has been paid. - (d) If you break any of the terms of the policy which we reasonably consider to be fundamental, we may (subject to 12.2(f)) do one or more of the following: - refuse to make any benefit payment or if we have already paid benefits we can recover from you any loss to us caused by the break; - refuse to renew your policy; - impose different terms to any cover we are prepared to provide: - end your policy and all cover under it immediately. - (e) We do not have to pay a claim if you or a dependant break any of the terms and conditions of your cover, which are related to the claim.
+If there is reasonable evidence that you or a dependant didn't take reasonable care answering our questions correctly (for example, you gave false information or kept important information from us) the following will apply. - If this was intentional, we may treat your or your dependant's (or both of your) cover as if it never existed and not pay any claims and we may keep any premiums you have paid. - If this was careless, depending on what we would have done if you or they had answered our questions correctly, we may treat your or your dependant's (or both of your) cover as if it never existed and refuse to pay all claims, change your or their cover, or reduce any claim payment we make.
+(If we refuse to pay all claims, you may need to repay any claims we've already paid, and we'll return any premiums you've paid for your or your dependant's cover.) - (f) We will not do business with any individual or organisation that appears on an economic sanctions list or is subject to similar restrictions from any other law or regulation.
 This includes sanction lists, laws and regulations of the European Union, United Kingdom, United States of America or under a United Nations resolution.
 We will immediately end cover and stop paying claims on your policy if you or a family member are directly or indirectly subject to economic sanctions, including sanctions against your country of residence.
 We will do this even if you have permission from a relevant authority to continue cover or premium payments under a policy.
 In this case, we can cancel your policy or remove a family member immediately without notice, but will then tell you if we do this.

 If you know that you or a family member are on a sanctions list or subject to similar restrictions you must let us know within seven days of finding this out.